Momoland: 2020–2023: Starry Night, international expansion, Ready or Not, Yummy Yummy Love, and disbandment

 On June 11, 2020, Starry Night, a non-promoted "special" EP was released, with the lead single of the same name.

 On June 29, 2020, the group signed a contract with ICM Partners, with plans to enter into the American market.

 On November 17, 2020, they released their third single album Ready or Not, with the lead single of the same name.
 South Korean singer Psy participated as a lyricist of the song.

 On February 5, 2021, the group released a cover of "Wrap Me in Plastic" by CHROMANCE.

-In August 2021, member Ahin was featured on EDM artist DJ Soda's single "Okay!", along with Lost Chameleon.
+On August 27, 2021, member Ahin was featured on EDM artist DJ Soda's single "Okay!", along with Lost Chameleon.

 On January 14, 2022, the group released their English single "Yummy Yummy Love", in collaboration with Natti Natasha.
 The song went on to be nominated at the Latin American 2022 Juventud Awards, making Momoland the first Korean act to earn a nomination at the event.
+On December 16, they arrived in Hanoi for a performance at a culture and tourism festival in the city the following day.

 On January 27, 2023, MLD Entertainment announced the group has departed from the label following expiration of the members' contracts.
 On February 14, 2023, Momoland officially announced their disbandment.

+2025–present: Reunion, signing with Inyeon Entertainment, and Rodeo

+On April 10, 2025, MK Sports reported that Momoland members Hyebin, Jane, Nayun, JooE, Ahin, and Nancy recently signed exclusive contracts with Inyeon Entertainment.
+According to the report, this exclusive contract is for Momoland team activities, and they will reunite as a full group and stand on stage once again.
+On May 8, 2025, Inyeon Entertainment's official Instagram account welcomed Momoland to their agency and announced that they had signed exclusive contracts with all six members of Momoland.

+On June 30, 2025, Momoland released Festivaland, their first remix album with "Baam (EDM Remix)" serving as the album's title track.
+On August 13, 2025, Inyeon Entertainment told Dispatch, "Momoland is preparing a new album" and that it would be their first comeback in approximately three years and eight months.

+On September 1, 2025, Inyeon Entertainment announced Momoland's first digital single since their reunion, titled "Rodeo", which was released on September 8, 2025.